WelshDan/TicTacToe/README.md

 ## Bugs

-There are a few bugs which have been unfortunately unfixed before deploying.
+There are a few bugs which have been unfortunately unfixed before deploying.<br>
   Layout of game grid is not aligned correctly on the iPad on the MultiDevice picture.
-Media query settings were not sufficient to correct this.
+Media query settings were not sufficient to correct this.<br>
-  The "playAgain" button that reloads the page could not be formed so I have put in a reload page function in its place.
+  The "playAgain" button that reloads the page could not be formed so I have put in a reload page function in its place.<br>
-  The click to choose a square (also choosePlayerIcon function) stopped being stable just as I was finishing the project and so it changes active player every time the button is clicked in the square as opposed to only when the X or O is chosen.
+  The click to choose a square (also choosePlayerIcon function) stopped being stable just as I was finishing the project and so it changes active player every time the button is clicked in the square as opposed to only when the X or O is chosen.<br>

 ## Validator testing